JEJodesty/edX_student_analysis/README.md

 ######3.
 Recorded unique characteristics of schools and courses hosted by edX.

 #####Methodology Overview:
-To accomplish this objective, I cleansed, transformed, explored, modeled, visualized, and interpreted student log data from HarvardX and MITx MOOCs on edX.
+To accomplish my objectives, I cleansed, transformed, explored, modeled, visualized, and interpreted student log data from HarvardX and MITx MOOCs on edX.
 I analyzed this data using Python, Pandas, NumPy, and SciKit-Learn in Jupyter’s IPython Notebook.

 #####Value of Analysis:
 * Provide individualized feedback that will optimize their study habits.